gregurco/jobeet-tutorial/docs/days/day-8.md

 ## Publish Job Action

-In `The Preview Page` section was defined a link to publish the job.
-The link needs to be changed to point to a new publish action:
+In `The Preview Page` section link was defined to publish the job.
+The link needs to be changed to point to the new publish action:

 ```php
 // ...